 Upselling is a great way to boost your average order value and increase sales in WooCommerce.

 Using Booster’s WooCommerce Upsells module, you can change the way your upsell products are displayed in your online store.
+Check out our How to Upsell and Cross-Sell in WooCommerce tutorial for step-by-step instructions on how to set up upsells in WooCommerce.

 #12: Create coupons for site-wide discounts